setms/book/docs/architecture/analysis.md

 ## Architecture decisions

 Now that we've looked at general decision-making, let's turn back to architecture.
-If architecture is the set of principal design decisions, then it follows that architects need to make decisions about important design alternatives.
+If architecture is the set of principal design decisions, then it follows that architects must make decisions about important design alternatives.

 We see different groups of principal design decisions: